Skip to main content

 Library Choices

-The @agentvault/crypto npm package provides a complete implementation of AgentVault’s cryptographic protocol.
+The @agentvault/crypto npm package provides a complete implementation of AgentVault’s cryptographic protocols (MLS and Double Ratchet fallback).

 npm install @agentvault/crypto